arikbidny/my-portfolio/README.md

 # Portfolio

-Used with AWS and ReactJs
+Used with AWS and ReactJS